Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 What causes lichen sclerosus?

-The cause of lichen sclerosus thought to be an autoimmune disease, although the trigger is unknown.
-It is not an infection and it is not contagious (cannot be spread from one person to another).
+The cause of lichen sclerosus is thought to be an autoimmune disease, although the trigger is unknown.
+It is not an infection, and it is not contagious (cannot be spread from one person to another).

 There may be a family history of lichen sclerosus or other types of autoimmune disease (where the immune system mistakenly attacks part of its own body), for example, vitiligo (loss of skin pigment), alopecia (loss of scalp or body hair), diabetes, psoriasis or pernicious anaemia.

-In adult women, lichen sclerosus may be associated with thyroid gland problems.
+In adult women, lichen sclerosus may be associated with thyroid gland problems and other autoimmune conditions.

 When to see a doctor

 If your child shows signs of lichen sclerosus, see your GP.
-Lichen sclerosus can be diagnosed by inspection alone, but a biopsy (small sample of the affected skin) may be taken to confirm the diagnosis.
+Lichen sclerosus in children can usually be diagnosed by inspection alone.
+Sometimes a biopsy (small sample of the affected skin) may be taken to confirm the diagnosis.

-If lichen sclerosus is found on or near the vulva and is left untreated, the labia may shrink and the opening to the vagina may become narrow and tight.
+Left unrtreated, lichen sclerosus found on or near the vulva may cause the labia to shrink and the opening to the vagina may become narrow and tight.

 Treatment for lichen sclerosus

-Your doctor may prescribe steroid ointment, which is the most successful treatment for lichen sclerosus.
+Your doctor may prescribe steroid ointment, which is the most effective treatment for lichen sclerosus.
 The ointment should be used once a day initially, usually at night and should only be applied to the affected area.
 Over time it may be used less often, depending on symptoms.
-Continued use once or twice per week may be needed for some time.
+Continued use once or twice per week may be needed for the long term.

-If the lichen sclerosus turns into scarring, surgery may be required.
-Photographs may help in monitoring activity and treatment.
+If the lichen sclerosus causes scarring, surgery may be required.
+Photographs can help in monitoring activity and treatment.

 Care at home

-Because genital skin is very delicate, it is important to protect it when lichen sclerosus is present.
-If your child has lichen sclerosus, they should stop using the following:
+Because genital skin is very delicate, it is important to protect it, especially when lichen sclerosus is present.
+If your child has lichen sclerosus, they should stop using the following items, if they cause irritation:

 • vaginal wash products